 Requires districts to offer full-day kindergarten.
 While full-day kindergarten is optional in some states, others require that every district provides full-day kindergarten, a policy that informed by research on the educational benefits of the full-day experience for kindergarteners.
 For additional information, see Effects of Full-Day Kindergarten on Academic Achievement and Social Development (2010) by Cooper, H., Allen, A. B., Patall, E. A., & Dent, A. L.

-Requires one adult for every ten 4-year-olds, and a maximum child class size of 20 in child care centers.
-Requires one adult for every four 18-month-olds, and a maximum class size of eight in child care centers.
+Requires one adult for every four 18-month-olds in child care centers.
+Requires one adult for every ten 4-year-olds in child care centers.
 Requires one teacher for every 12 students in kindergarten classrooms.
 The American Academy of Pediatrics, American Public Health Association, National Research Center for Health and Safety in Child Care, National Research Council, and National Association for the Education of Young Children make different recommendations on ratios and class size, but they generally do not exceed these ratios.
 NCCP established these benchmarks using ratios provided by the National Association for the Education of Young Children (NAEYC).

 Has early learning standards or developmental guidelines for infants and toddlers.
 States have adopted standards or guidelines that set forth clear expectations about what infants and toddlers should know and be able to do at different stages in order to guide early childhood programs in developing their curricula and caregiving/teaching practices.